New details of Doctor Who’s Rosa Parks episode have been revealed

 The presence of Tonderai as director suggests that (as rumoured) the episode was filmed in South Africa along with the series’ second episode, The Ghost Monument.

-Meanwhile, a new cast list confirms that Vinette Robinson (Sherlock, Black Mirror) is playing the titular Mrs Parks, while Josh Bowman – who was featured in a special trailer announcing the series’ guest actors, below – is apparently set to play a figure called “Krasko”.
+Meanwhile, a new cast list confirms that Vinette Robinson (Sherlock, Black Mirror) is playing the titular Mrs Parks, while Josh Bowman – who was featured in a special trailer announcing the series’ guest actors) – is apparently set to play a figure called “Krasko”.

 Other actors in the episode include Trevor White as James Blake, Ray Sesay as Martin Luther King, David Rubin as Raymond Parks, Gareth Marks as Police Officer Mason and Aki Omoshaybi as Fred Gray.